mariomulansky/PySpike/Readme.rst

     avrg_isi_profile = spk.isi_profile_multi(spike_trains)
     avrg_spike_profile = spk.spike_profile_multi(spike_trains)

-Both functions take an optional parameter :code:`indices`, a list of indices that allows to define the spike trains that should be used for the multi-variate profile.
+Both functions take an optional parameter :code:`indices`, a list of indices that allows to define the spike trains that should be used for the multivariate profile.
-As before, if you are only interested in the distance values, and not in the profile, PySpike offers the functions: :code:`isi_distance_multi` and :code:`spike_distance_multi`, that return the scalar multi-variate ISI- and SPIKE-distance.
+As before, if you are only interested in the distance values, and not in the profile, PySpike offers the functions: :code:`isi_distance_multi` and :code:`spike_distance_multi`, that return the scalar multivariate ISI- and SPIKE-distance.
-Both distance functions also accept an :code:`interval` parameter that can be used to specify the averaging interval as a pair of floats, if neglected the complete interval is used.
+Both distance functions also accept an :code:`interval` parameter that can be used to specify the begin and end of the averaging interval as a pair of floats, if neglected the complete interval is used.

-Another option to address large sets of spike trains are distance matrices.
+Another option to characterize large sets of spike trains are distance matrices.
-Each entry in the distance matrix represents a bi-variate distance of the spike trains.
+Each entry in the distance matrix represents a bivariate distance of two spike trains.
-Hence, the distance matrix is symmetric and has zero values at the diagonal.
+The distance matrix is symmetric and has zero values at the diagonal.
-The following example computes and plots the ISI- and SPIKE-distance matrix, where for the latter one only the time interval T=0..1000 is used for the averaging.
+The following example computes and plots the ISI- and SPIKE-distance matrix, where for the latter one the averaging is performed only the time interval T=0..1000.

 .. code:: python